jihadichan/jp/notes/grammar/002_Overviews/readme.md

 - The verb だ is a contraction of the である
 - In the negative forms, じゃ is a colloquial contraction of では.
 Used in formal documents.
 - Replacing *arimasen* with *nai desu* expresses a stronger negation.
-- The attributive form of the copula is である, but the particles *no* and *na* are generally used instead.
-This *no* is the familiar [modifying particle](http://www.japaneseprofessor.com/lessons/beginning/modifying-particle-no/), but in some cases *na* is used instead (such as the “explaining” construction *na no da/desu*).
+- The attributive form of the copula is である, but the particles の and な are generally used instead.
+This の is the familiar [modifying particle](http://www.japaneseprofessor.com/lessons/beginning/modifying-particle-no/), but in some cases な is used instead (such as the “explaining” construction *na no da/desu*).

 | Type                | Plain         | Polite                         | Honorific              |
 | ------------------- | ------------- | ------------------------------ | ---------------------- |